mikependon/RepoDB.NET/pages/operations/querymultiple.md

 # QueryMultiple

-This method is used to fetch the multiple resultsets from the database.
+This method is used to query the data as multiple resultsets from the table based on the given number of target types.

 #### Code Snippets